RiadOliveira/POO-Acai/README.md

 <h1 align="center">Açaí Management System</h1>

 <p align="center">Application for managing a fictional açaí store.
-Project developed during the object-oriented programming course at
+Project developed during the OOP course at
   <a href="https://ufersa.edu.br/">UFERSA</a>.
 </p>